 Clinical Trials Search at Vanderbilt-Ingram Cancer Center

-A Medical Food (Enterade) for the Reduction of Bowel Movement Frequency in Patients with Carcinoid Syndrome or Non-Carcinoid Syndrome Neuroendocrine Tumor
+A Medical Food (Enterade) for the Reduction of Bowel Movement Frequency in Patients with Neuroendocrine Tumor

-This phase II trial studies how well a medical food called enterade works in reducing bowel movement frequency in patients with carcinoid syndrome or non-carcinoid syndrome neuroendocrine tumor.
-Enterade is a commercially available amino acid-based medical food being developed to manage diarrhea due to carcinoid syndrome or other neuroendocrine tumors.
+This phase II trial studies how well a medical food called enterade works in reducing bowel movement frequency in patients with neuroendocrine tumor. is a commercially available amino acid-based medical food being developed to manage diarrhea due to neuroendocrine tumors either directly (carcinoid syndrome) or indirectly (non-carcinoid syndrome).
 It may also alleviate abdominal pain or discomfort, bloating, cramping and gas secondary to the disease.
 Enterade may alleviate neuroendocrine tumor associated diarrhea, provide control of bowel-related symptoms, and improve quality of life in neuroendocrine tumor patients with diarrhea.